RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Method

-When $P^{*}$ follows a Bernoulli distribution, we call this random ReLU as \textit{DropReLU}.
-When $P^{*}$ follows a uniform distribution, we call this random ReLU as \textit{RReLU}.
+When $P^{*}$ follows a Bernoulli distribution, we call this ReLU with embedded randomness as \textit{DropReLU}.
+When $P^{*}$ follows a uniform distribution, we call this ReLU with embedded randomness as \textit{RReLU}.
 As shown in Figure \ref{relu}, from (a) to (c), they are ReLU, DropReLU and RReLU, respectively.
+Figure \ref{relu3} shows how these two strategies are used.